AbdullahAlabbas/KFUPM-Archive/README.md

 ## Introduction

 This repository is a collection of my college materials, organized by year and subject.
-It includes notes, assignments, projects, and resources.
+It includes notes, assignments, projects, and labs.

 ## Repository Structure

-The repository is organized by academic year and then by subject.
+The repository is organized by subject.
 Each subject folder contains various materials.
 Example structure:

 ```
 KFUPM-Archive/